Preparing for and coping with winter

 If you're not very mobile, are 65 or over, or have a health condition, such as heart or lung disease, then you should try to heat your home to at least 18°C.

 There is a lot of independent energy advice and financial help available both locally and nationally.
-Some of the different sources of information and advice are listed later in this document.

 Switching to gas central heating can save households up to £350 each year off annual fuel bill.
 If you haven’t already got a central heating system in your home, then you might be able to get one installed at no cost from the Staffordshire Warmer Homes initiative.